danieldkim/active-columns/README.md

 Specify a **column\_value\_type** of "json" if you want column objects instead of column primitives.

+### Properties

+#### {object}.id

+Returns the identifier for the {object}.
+For row objects it returns the key.
+For super column and column objects it returns the _name.

+This property is useful when you store cached summary copies of objects as [super] column objects in other column families and you want to reuse presentation code to handle objects retrieved as row objects from the "master" column family and as [super] column objects from other other column families, and want a consistent way to refer to the "id" of the object.

+#### {object}.key

+Returns the key that this {object} lives under.

 ### Methods

 #### {ActiveColumns}.get\_column\_family( keyspace, column_family )